Ronan-H/md5/overview.md

 The time complexity of retrieving elements from a lookup table depends on the data structure used:

 * For a simple array of passwords and corresponding hash values in no particular order, every password must be iterated through until the matching password is found.
 In this case, lookup time is of the order **O(n)**, where *n* is the number of password-hash pairs in the table.
-This is assuming the worst case, where the password wasn't actually in the table at all, so all passwords had to be checked for a match.
+This is assuming the worst-case, where the password wasn't actually in the table at all, so all passwords had to be checked for a match.
 The space complexity is also clearly **O(n)**, where every extra password and hash pair add a certain amount of memory overhead.

 * If the above array is **sorted** by how **common** each password is, on average, passwords can be cracked much quicker.
 A match for common passwords would be found sooner.
-However, the worst case time and space complexity remains the same.
+However, the worst-case time and space complexity remains the same.

-* If the above data structure is **sorted** with passwords in **lexicographical order**, a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) can be performed to lookup passwords, reducing the time complexity to the order of **O(log n)** in the worst case.
+* If the above data structure is **sorted** with passwords in **lexicographical order**, a [binary search](https://en.wikipedia.org/wiki/Binary_search_algorithm) can be performed to lookup passwords, reducing the time complexity to the order of **O(log n)** in the worst-case.
 Since the array was just reordered, the space complexity remains the same.

-* Using a **hash table** instead can reduce the time complexity down to **O(1)**, but in reality, a huge lookup table could cause collisions, causing the time complexity to approach a worst case of **O(n)**.
+* Using a **hash table** instead can reduce the time complexity down to **O(1)**, but in reality, a huge lookup table could cause collisions, causing the time complexity to approach a worst-case of **O(n)**.
 Space complexity remains **O(n)** as with the other data structures, but again in reality hash tables use more memory than traditional arrays, with the overhead of buckets and collision chains.

 As shown, it is possible for passwords to be cracked in **O(1)** time, if space is sacrified, with the drawback that some passwords may not be in the table, and so can not be cracked by this method.
 This method is useful in cracking individual passwords.
 Using a similar technique, large portions of a **database** of password hashes can be cracked much more quickly, if the process is **reversed:**